brendannee/bikesy/README.md

     cp .env.example .env

 Add values to your `.env` config file for all fields.
+Choose a region, currently `sf` for San Francisco or `tahoe` for Lake Tahoe.
+Or, make your own file in the `src/appConfig` folder to support a new region and specify that as NEXT_PUBLIC_REGION in your `.env` file.

 Install dependencies: